 When we start dealing with fundraising, a question quickly appears: should we raise from a Venture Capital fund or a Corporate Venture fund?

-This article explains the differences between these two kinds of funds and the impact it can have on startups.
+This article explains the differences between Venture Capital and Corporate Venture Capital and how it impacts startups.

 So, what is Corporate Venture Capital (CVC) ?